The most complete medical information written by the best doctors

 Nephrology, Urology, Paediatric urology

 What is haematuria?
 Haematuria is the presence of blood in the urine.
-The blood may come from the kidney (where urine is formed) or any other part of the urinary tract.
-The urinary tract includes the ureters (the tubes connecting each kidney to the bladder), the bladder, the prostate (in men) and the urethra.
-In most cases, haematuria is not serious.
-Nevertheless, the cause should be sought because in exceptional cases the cause may be a serious disease.
-There...
+Bleeding may arise from any part of the urinary tract.
+The urinary tract includes the kidneys (most people have two, where urine is made), ureters (the tubes connecting each kidney to the bladder), the bladder, the...

 See moreFind specialists in your location: